2021 marks the seventh year in a row in which at least one named storm has developed ahead of the June 1 start date of the Atlantic hurricane season.

-Let’s take a look at how wind uplift from extreme weather affects roofing and examine the engineering behind the superior wind protection of DECRA Metal Roofing.
+Below, we review how wind uplift from severe weather affects roofing and examine the engineering behind a DECRA Metal Roof.

 Wind uplift is created when the air pressure below the roofing system is higher than the air pressure above the roof.
 Keep in mind that the roofing system includes the surface materials and the fasteners used to attach them to the roof deck.